 Assistance and Cooperation: Przemysław Łozowski, Maciej Filipczuk, Marcin Kowalczuk

-The Jagiellonian Fair Orchestra is an educational project executed as part of the Jagiellonian Fair.
+The Jagiellonian Fair Orchestra is an educational project forming part of The Jagiellonian Fair.